 Donna Andersen, a journalist and commercial writer, is the author of Lovefraud.com, a website which teaches people how to recognize and avoid sociopaths.
 She launched the website because she believes her ex-husband, James Montgomery, is a sociopath.
 Claiming to be an entrepreneur and former Special Forces soldier, he conned Andersen out of $227,000, fathered a child with another woman during their marriage and committed bigamy.
 He had also defrauded at least four other women of similar amounts of money.
 Andersen had no understanding of a sociopath before her experience, and as a journalist, realized that she had a story that needed to be told.
 She did just that in her book, Love Fraud—How marriage to a sociopath fulfilled my spiritual plan.
-She is also author of Red Flags of Love Fraud — 10 signs you’re dating a sociopath.
+She is also author of Red Flags of Love Fraud 10 signs you’re dating a sociopath.
 Andersen is program administrator for Lovefraud Continuing Education.
 Contact: email@example.com.

 Peace in Chaos is a full time Mom and also a professional dance instructor.
 She went to school for Fine Arts, but ended up being a self-made entrepreneur, building a commercial construction company.
 By lies and manipulation, Peace in Chaos married a sociopath at age 20.
 Ten years later, after a long custody battle for her special-needs child, she is now divorced and lives to help others avoid the same follies.
 A song by Dan Bremnes called Where the Light Is pretty much sums up her life.
 It starts with: “This is me, I grew up in church, raised on the Gospel, trained in the Word.
 Had a faith so fearless, thought it was all I needed.
 But life hit me hard, more than I planned, it knocked me down like an avalanche.”
 Peace in Chaos attributes her psychological, mental, physical and spiritual victory, after exposure to a sociopath, to God, for if it wasn’t for Him, she is not sure where she would be.
 Her blog is Surviving Sociopathic Destruction.

 Wendy S. Weber is a writer and Bioinformatics major.
 She is especially interested in genetics and the role they play in mental health.
 While a lot is still unknown about psychopaths, Wendy has 40 years of experience with them.
 Both of her parents were psychopaths.
 Wendy, along with her four siblings, endured physical, sexual, mental and emotional abuse.
 She understands their manipulative tactics all too well.
 Psychopaths are very convincing and deceptive, which is why the severe abuse of Wendy and her siblings went completely undetected.
 Wendy is now using her past to help others and bring more awareness to the devastation psychopaths cause.
-Her blog, Raised by Psychopaths, is an effort to shed light on this personality disorder.
 Wendy is married to Eric, who continues to help and support her through the ongoing recovery process.
 Wendy and Eric live in Nebraska with their 2 dogs.

 H.G.
 Beverly is a licensed clinical social worker in the State of Ohio.
 She has a post-graduate clinical certification in Gestalt psychotherapy and earned her graduate education through endowed scholarships for academic excellence in domestic violence and child welfare.
 Beverly unknowingly married a sociopath in 1998 and now struggles to co-parent their three children within the confines of parental alienation, battering, stalking, and a prolonged court process.
 Her ex has kept her in court for more than five of the past seven years—on top of the other described behaviors.
 To protect her family, Beverly writes under a pen name.
 She is the author of The Other Side of Charm, and she hopes her writing and outreach will help make the world a better place for victims of sociopaths—while also building awareness to decrease the number of victims.
 Her website is HGBeverly.com.